davidson16807/tectonics.cpp/src/view/README.md

 If changing something requires managing highly intertwined private resources like shaders or programs, we simply wipe the slate clean on the first sign that anything falls out of sync.

+# Terminology
+When implementing `*ShaderPrograms`, we use the same terminology that's standard for OpenGl.
+We attempt definitions for them as follows:

+* fragment   the smallest entity considered by a fragment shader
+* vertex     the smallest entity considered by a geometry shader
+* point      a vertex that is rendered in isolation
+* line       a duple:  (vertex, vertex)
+* triangle   a triple: (vertex, vertex, vertex)
+* primitive  a point, line, triangle, or triangle strip
+* element    a duple: (vertex, primitive), it is a specific usage of a vertex in a primitive
+* instance   a collection of primitives that are intended for reuse
+* uniform    aspects that do not vary over the course of a `draw()` call
+* model      the set of all graphics that are uniform
+* view       the orientation of a camera that are uniform
+* projection aspects of perspective that are uniform
+* attribute  aspects that are not uniform, either across elements, vertices, or instances
+* static     something that is not intended to change once per frame
+* dynamic    something that is expected to change once per frame

+We also introduce or coopt the following terms:

+* graphic    either a primitive or an instance
+* pictorial  a graphic that is only meant to represent an abstract concept, such as an arrow or point
+* indicator  a pictorial instance
+* cloud      a static set of graphics where primitives do not share vertices, it is typically large in order to better use resources
+* swarm      a dynamic set of graphics where primitives do not share vertices, it is typically large in order to better use resources
+* surface    a set of graphics where primitives share vertices and vice versa